stadtmueller/pilitez/README.md

   Header file for Pin.cpp

 Pin.cpp
-  Source file which contains a class representing a raspberry pi GPIO-Pin
+  Source file which contains a class representing a raspberry pi GPIO-Pin and some basic functions

 main.cpp:
   Main programm